open-broker/specification/schema-docs/PrivateUnsecuredLoanOfferAccepted.md

 https://open-broker.org/schema/v0/se/PrivateUnsecuredLoanOfferAccepted
 ```

-An event indicating an update to the status of a loan being brokered
+An event indicating that an offer has been accepted by the customer or the broker
+on behalf of the customer

 | Abstract | Extensible | Status | Identifiable | Custom Properties | Additional Properties | Defined In |